MengZ-tech/FDS-MOMEDA/README.md

 I kindly request any users to add full citation: Meng Zhang, FDS-MOMEDA: Optimization-Blind Deconvolution in Finite High-Dimensional Spaces for Extracting Pulse Signal in Rolling Bearing Fault Diagnosis, Measurement Science and Technology, 2024.
 (Yet, This work is currently to-be-published, so I am unable to provide the complete reference source at the moment but I will do so promptly.
 06/May/2024)

-I found out my code was being resold on the Internet.
+I found out my code was being sold by some code sellesrs on the Internet.
 This is so not cool.
+At least buy me a coffee.